Steve Cohen (politician): Tenure

-Cohen is the most progressive member of the Tennessee delegation, and one of the most progressive congressmen ever to represent the state.
-He has a lifetime rating of 4.3 from the American Conservative Union; for most of his tenure he has had the lowest ACU rating of any lawmaker from Tennessee.
+Cohen has a lifetime rating of 4.3 from the American Conservative Union; for most of his tenure he has had the lowest ACU rating of any lawmaker from Tennessee.

 He is the first Jew to represent Tennessee in Congress, the first white Democrat to represent a significant portion of Memphis since freshman George W. Grider was defeated by Republican Dan Kuykendall in 1966, the first Jew to represent a majority black district, and one of the few white congressmen to have represented a black-majority district.
 Before being elected, Cohen told reporters that he would seek to become the first white member of the Congressional Black Caucus, but later decided against joining after members of the CBC (influenced by co-founder Bill Clay) indicated that they would not allow a non-black to join.

 In September 2025, Cohen rejected calls to step aside amidst "generational change" and concerns over his age and told Axios that he is "not worried" about a primary challenge, adding that it would "be a mistake for somebody to run against me, whoever succeeds me will probably ... be somebody whom I choose to endorse."
 He further alleged that New York Representative Jerry Nadler retired not for generational change but because he had "been slipping for a while".